 Mitsubishi L200 pick-up review

-The L200 is built to be tough and, therefore, to minimise repair and maintenance costs.
-To underline its faith in its product, Mitsubish offers a 5-year/62,000-mile warranty with 12 years of anti-corrosion cover.
-Service intervals are set at 12,500 miles or 12 months, whichever comes soonest.
+The L200 is built to be tough and to deliver minimum repair and maintenance costs.
+To underline its faith in its product, Mitsubishi offers a 5-year/62,000-mile warranty with 12 years of anti-corrosion cover.
+Service intervals however are set at a rather frequent 12,500 miles or 12 months, whichever comes soonest.

 Load Space and Practicality

-The open load bay on the back of the L200 is 1,470mm square with a depth of 475mm, which is 15mm deeper than the 4 Series model.
+The open load bay on the back of the popular double-cab L200 is 1,470mm square with a depth of 475mm.
 There are six load lashing points and grooves cut into the load bed so it can be divided up to separate cargo.
 A step is cut into the rear bumper on higher spec models and a new tailgate mechanism is designed to prevent the gate falling down when unlocked, a hazard common on other pick-up models.
-Barbarian derivatives also get soft-opening tailgate that eases itself down rather than clanging open.
+Barbarian derivatives also get a soft-opening tailgate with a gas strut that eases the door down rather than clanging open.

-The maximum payload capacity is 1,050kg for the automatics of just 5kg less for the manuals.
+The maximum payload capacity is 1,080kg for the 4Life club cab, 1,045kg for manual double-cab models and up to 1,075kg with automatic versions.
 Most importantly, it's over the magic 1,000kg barrier that qualifies pick-ups for lower commercial vehicle company car tax rates.
-Owners needing to shift more stuff and attach a braked trailer of up to 3,100kg in weight claims that this lets the L200 achieve a total trailer and payload carrying capacity of 4,090kg, a figure that no rival can match.
+Owners needing to shift more stuff can attach a braked trailer of up to 3,500g in weight, but only with a three-axle trailer.
+Unbraked towing capacity stands at a commendable 750kg.